Sharing is caring!

 So I crocheted my version of a quilted pillow in modern tones and colors.
 And who knows, maybe this crochet quilted pillow will inspire a crochet quilted blanket.
 What do you think?

-How to Crochet this Pattern:
+How to Crochet this Crochet Quilt Pillow Pattern:

 This pattern has three different ways to crochet the colorwork.
 There are the written instructions, the chart instructions, and also the block instructions.
 Choose which instructions work best for you, or a combination of each.